I was 17 years old when I first walked into the chaos of a restaurant kitchen.

 In 2011, the Fairtrade movement reached a tipping point when multinationals Unilever, Kraft and Nestle all saw the commercial value in the use of the Fairtrade Mark.

-In April 2012, my attention turned to the North East.
-I joined the Department for International Trade as Food and Drink Specialist determined to build a world class, sustainable and vibrant food economy that would make the region a global destination.
+Joining the Department for International Trade as Food and Drink Specialist, I was determined to play my role in building a world class, sustainable and vibrant food economy that would make the region a global destination.

 CHRIS JEWITT - FOUNDER, FOOD AND DRINK NORTH EAST

 'Conscience free decadence for the armchair revolutionary', The Open Kitchen opened it's doors in November 2005.
 With a focus on food politics, ethical trade and local sourcing, The OK featured in The Good Food Guide, Hardens and The Michelin Guide within it's first year and quickly became an iconic neighbourhood restaurant in the heart of Gosforth and a disruptive antidote to mainstream dining.